lanl-aea/waves/docs/devops.rst

    path/to/local/git/clone/waves/
    $ sed -n '/fast-test/,/tags/p' .gitlab-ci.yml

-The WAVES unit and system tests may also be executed from the installation directory.
+The |PROJECT| unit and system tests may also be executed from the installation directory.
 These tests use pytest directly and may require non-default pytest options and markers to execute the system tests serially.
 The full list of CI commands may be found in the internal recipe file, ``recipe-internal/meta.yaml``, under the ``test`` keyword.
 The following grep command will show the pytest commands and options.

 .. code-block::